The natural step after getting a

 A good example of this is Google I/O’s 2016 site.
 When you first load up the Google I/O site, you aren’t asked to do anything, the user is left to explore the site.

-After a few visits of clicking the menu item on the right, a settings panel is reveal to the user, allowing them to set up and manage notifications.
+After a few visits, clicking the menu item on the right reveals a settings panel allowing the user to set up and manage notifications.

 After the permission has been granted the checkbox is checked and the user is good to go.
-The great thing about this UX is that the location to sign up for push is the same location to disable push.
+The great thing about this UI is that users can enable and disable notifications from one location on the website.

 Slack also does a good job at giving users control over their notifications.
 They offer a host of options allowing users to customise the notifications they receive.